sair-lab/.github/profile/README.md

 proving their **theoretical properties**, distributing them to **open-source communities**, and validating them on **real-world robots**.

+## About open-source.

+- SAIR Lab is also leading [PyPose](https://github.com/pypose/pypose), which is an open-source tool for robotics research.
+- This orgnization provides all repos that are not directly related to [PyPose](https://github.com/pypose/pypose).

 ## Find us elsewhere 🌎